ethphan/ethphan/README.md

 ### Hi there 👋

-I am a Frontend/Fullstack Engineer with a expertise in JavaScript, TypeScript, React, and Node.js.
-I enjoy building intuitive and high-performance applications that deliver seamless user experiences.
+I am a Software Engineer that enjoy building intuitive and high-performance applications that deliver seamless user experiences.

 <!---